-Contacts:

-Maura Marshall, APRN, MSN Director, Health Services (603)641-7028 mmarshall@anselm.edu Esther Reed Director, Dining Services 603-641-7750 diningservices@anselm.edu
+Contacts:Maura Marshall, APRN, MSNDirector, Health ServicesEsther Reed,(603)641-7028603-641-7750mmarshall@anselm.eduereed@AVIFoodsystems.com

 Medical Equipment Approval Process

 A Medical Equipment Request Form with appropriate documentation must be submitted to Health Services.
 All requests will be reviewed on a case-by-case basis and documentation of a need for medical equipment (esp. air conditioning) does not guarantee that your application will be approved.